David K. Shipler: Other published works

+On November 15, 2023, Stone Lantern Books published The Wind is Invisible: And Other Poems by Shipler.
+It is dedicated to his wife and features poems inspired by her and her family tradition of presenting poems on special occasions in their lives, as well as, having one of her photographs for its cover.
+The collection celebrates life and Nature.

+In April 2025, he published a novel set at the end of the Vietnam War, The Interpreter, through Green City Books.

 Other awards and honors

 Beside the awards and prizes noted above, Shipler has received a Martin Luther King Jr. Social Justice Award from Dartmouth and the following honorary degrees: Doctor of Letters from Middlebury College and from Glassboro State College (New Jersey), Doctor of Laws from Birmingham-Southern College, and Master of Arts from Dartmouth College, where he served on the board of trustees from 1993 to 2003.

-He was a member of the Pulitzer jury for general nonfiction in 2008, and its chair in 2009.
+A member of the Pulitzer jury for general nonfiction in 2008, Shipler was its chair in 2009.

-He has taught at Princeton University, American University, as writer-in-residence at University of Southern California, as a Woodrow Wilson Fellow on approximately fifteen campuses, and as a Montgomery Fellow and Visiting Professor of Government at Dartmouth.
+Shipler has taught at Princeton University, American University, as writer-in-residence at University of Southern California, as a Woodrow Wilson Fellow on approximately fifteen campuses, and as a Montgomery Fellow and Visiting Professor of Government at Dartmouth.